Prodigy offers various in-game aids such as virtual manipulatives, hints, and text-to-speech to assist children with their work.

 Embedded within each question in Prodigy is a hint.
 Hints are available within the question menu and can be accessed by selecting the lightbulb icon on the left side of the screen.

-Heard enough?
 Click the button again to stop the read-aloud function.

-With the Text-to-Speech feature, Prodigy's math questions are accessible to our users no matter what their reading level.
+With the Text-to-Speech feature, Prodigy's math questions are accessible to our users no matter their reading level.